kaushal-chauhan-simform/SpendWise/README.md

 ## Getting Started

 ### 1. Clone or Download
-Clone this repository or download the source code to your local machine.
+Download the source code or clone this repository to your local machine.

 ### 2. Open the App
-Open `src/index.html` in your web browser.
-No build step is required.
+Simply open `src/index.html` in your web browser.
+No installation or build steps are required.

 ### 3. Usage
-- Enter your income and expense values for each month in the Data tab.
+- Enter your income and expense values for each month in the **Data** tab.
-- Switch to the Chart tab to view the bar chart.
+- Switch to the **Chart** tab to view your data as a bar chart.
-- Click the **Download** button to save the chart as a PNG image.
+- Click the **Download** button to save the chart as a PNG image for your records.

 ## File Structure
 ```